 Please note that families are required to give a 30-day notice in writing when they make the decision to leave The Nest.
-The final tuition payment will be prorated in cases where less than 30-days' notice is given so we have time to re-fill the vacant spot.
+The final tuition payment will be prorated in cases where less than 30-days' notice is given, so we have time to re-fill the vacant spot.

-All families must sign the "Enrollment & Acknowledgment Agreement" as well as the "Family Memorandum of Agreement", which outlines family responsibilities to the school as well as the school's responsibilities to the family.
+All families must sign the "Enrollment & Acknowledgment Agreement", which outlines family responsibilities to the school as well as the school's responsibilities to the family.